 It is a common practice for Filipinos to open all the windows and doors during New Year's Eve as a way of letting good fortune come in and stay for the the whole year!

-Filipino superstitions are very particular with stairs and the number of steps it has.
-One superstitious belief says that steps should not be in multiples of three — as three means death or bad luck.
+One of the Filipino superstitions is about stairs and the number of steps it has.
+The superstition is to avoid Oro Plata Mata stairs, which basically states that steps should not be in multiples of three — as three means death or bad luck (oro – gold, plata – silver, mata – bad luck, which means that bad luck is the third in the sequence).
 Another belief forbids having 13 steps, as 13 is believed to be the number of the devil or

-A lot of superstitious beliefs also come along with moving into a new home.
+Some Filipino superstitious beliefs are about moving into a new home.
 For example, it is encouraged to move into a new home on a Wednesday or a Saturday- rather than any other day in the week.

 Another known superstition when it comes to moving in a new home is scattering coins in the living room.
 This practice is said to bring in prosperity.
 At the same time, a lot of Filipinos believe that the first ever thing you should bring to your new home is rice, which is a symbol of abundance for some.